-Ubuntu free up memory is demand of every person who is using Ubuntu/Linux, here in this article we will discuss methods to free up and release the unused or cached memory is easy, you can use any of these ways and can schedule it for your ease.
-Like Windows OS, easiest way is to restart machine, but when you have Ubuntu/Linux you don’t need to restart machine or even no need to install any third party softwares.
+free unused memory Linux is a demand of every person who is using Ubuntu/Linux, here in this article we will discuss methods to free up and release the unused or cached memory is easy, you can use any of these ways and can schedule the command to clear the swap, heap, cache memory in Linux.
+Like Windows OS, the easiest way is to restart the machine, but when you have Ubuntu/Linux you don’t need to restart the machine or even no need to install any third party software.

 Check Memory Usage in Real-Time

 You can check your current memory usage using this command:

 check in real-time your system memory usage:

 watch -n 1 cat /proc/meminfo

 Free Up Unused Memory

 If you have cached or buffered Ram, You can use following tricks to clean your memory.

 You can free up unused memory under Ubuntu/Linux Mint using this command: